Article written by Elisa - Travel Writer & Local in France

 TIP: don’t miss the guided night tour offered by the Tourist Office (3 Rue Tourny, Sarlat-la-Canéda).
 You can book it directly in the office, ideally a few days in advance.

 Day 4 | Dordogne Valley

 The Dordogne Valley is a place of old villages, ancient ruins, friendly locals, and bucolic beauty.
-Visitors to this region enjoy being part of the slow pace of life, exploring the tiny villages, and tasting the local food.
+Visitors to this region enjoy being part of the slow pace of life, exploring lovely Dordogne villages, and tasting the local food.

 Morning Canoeing the Dordogne

-Day 4 starts with a second coffee at the village of Domme.
+Day 4 of this Dordogne road trip starts with a second coffee at the village of Domme.
 Located on the top of a cliff, the views of the Dordogne Valley from Domme’s panoramic belvedere (viewpoint) are spectacular.

-Stroll through the town, walk through its streets, and enjoy its gardens, the mill, and viewpoints.
+Stroll around the town, walk through its streets, and enjoy its gardens, the mill, and viewpoints.
 There is also a castle, but it cannot be visited because it is private property.

 For canoeing the Dordogne, we chose CanoSphère, a small company managed by four friends born and raised in Sarlat.
 They rent canoes for tourists but not only!
 CanoSphère finances environmental protection programs by donating part of the cost of the canoe tours in the Dordogne.
 By booking canoe tours with them (instead of the big players), you also ensure the development of responsible tourism.

 CanoSphère offers different itineraries.
 We chose the most emblematic, the “Descente des Châteaux” itinerary (13km, 3 hrs), which explores La Roque-Gageac, and the castles of Malartrie, Castelnaud, Beynac, Marqueyssac, and Fayrac.

 Afternoon in the Villages of the Dordogne Valley